Michael (00:00)

 Caleb (08:20)

-Do you ever read the book Hatchet growing up as a kid?
+Did you ever read the book Hatchet when you were growing up as a kid?

 Michael (08:23)